 With only a handful of pediatric cases in the country and 70+ total cases in the state of Ohio, mpox shouldn’t be of great concern to parents.
 Yet, parents have questions and understandably so.

-Dr. Evelyn Scott Pangonis, medical director of infection control and prevention at Akron Children’s, answers some of the more common questions parents are having right now.
+Dr. Evelyn Scott Pangonis, medical director of infection control and prevention at Akron Children’s, answers some of the more common questions parents might have.

-Monkeypox is a virus in the same family as smallpox.
-While monkeypox has typically been seen in central and west African countries, an outbreak of the virus is currently circulating in several other countries, including the United States.
+Mpox is a virus in the same family as smallpox.
+While mpox has typically been seen in central and west African countries, an outbreak of the virus is currently circulating in several other countries, including the United States.

 Symptoms usually begin 1-2 weeks after exposure and include: